Plain English Breakdown

 Terms To Know

-- A situation where electricity is intentionally turned off by a utility company to prevent safety risks, such as wildfires.
+- A situation where electricity companies turn off power to prevent safety risks, such as during wildfires.

 - Public Utilities Commission

-- The government agency that oversees and regulates public utilities like electrical companies in California.
+- The government agency that regulates public utilities like electricity and gas companies in California.

 Limits and Unknowns

-- Does not specify how the $30 credits will be applied to customer bills.
+- Does not specify how the $30 credit will be applied to customers' bills.

-- Local publicly owned electric utilities must create plans for compensating customers, but it does not detail exactly what these plans should include.
+- Requires local publicly owned electric utilities to create compensation plans but does not detail what those plans should include.